What Is Spinach?

 Spinach is an excellent source of iron, which helps your body make hemoglobin.
 Hemoglobin helps transport oxygen from your lungs to the rest of your body.
 This is why one of the main symptoms of iron deficiency is intense fatigue.

 Nutrients per serving

 - Serving size: 1 cup

 - Fat: 0 grams

-Things to Watch Out for
+Things to watch out for

-How to Prepare Spinach
+How to Cook Spinach

-- Saute fresh spinach with garlic, onions, and olive oil for a quick and nutritious side dish.
+- Sauté fresh spinach with garlic, onions, and olive oil for a quick and nutritious side dish.